 - Routine GP appointments can be booked online by patients with online access already set-up.

-- Please be aware that the online system does not display all of the available appointments, so if you cannot find a convenient date/time for an appointment please contact reception.
+- The online system does not display all of the available appointment times, so if you cannot find a convenient date/time for an appointment please contact reception.

 Cancelling your appointment